DaFuqs/Spectrum/README.md

 ## Lore
 The world is interspersed with three kinds of fundamental kinds of magic: Time, Matter and Energy.
-Where these magical energies overflow in the spectral plane they form manifestations in the physical realm, crystalizing as shards.
+Where these magical energies overflow in the spectral plane they form manifestations in the physical realm, crystallizing as shards.
 You can find these phenomena in the form of gemstone geodes.

 Your journey will be to go on an exploration journey to find out more about those energies and how to harness them and combine these basic energies to form all kinds of natural forces (color symbolism, basically, like lime standing for fertility).